 This interpretation is supported by studies that used chromosome conformation capture techniques to map genome-wide physical interactions.

 Two models have been presented on how translocations are formed within the 3D nuclear space.

 The “break first” model envisions that double-stranded breaks from distant locations can move toward each other over long distances and then join together to form a permanent translocation.

-In an alternative “contact first” model, the junction of the broken ends occurs preferentially between chromosomal loci that are in close proximity before the breaks are formed.
+In an alternative “contact first” model, the junction of the broken ends occurs preferentially between chromosomal loci that are nearby before the breaks are formed.

 Morphological and biochemical observations strongly support the contact-first model.
 Additional evidence comes from studies showing that double chain breaks have limited mobility within the nucleus of mammals.

-Typically, in mammalian cells, a double strand break undergoes limited local movement with a mean squared shift of ~ 1 µm2 / hr, comparable to that of a locus in an intact chromatin fiber.
+Typically, a double-strand break in mammalian cells undergoes limited local movement with a mean squared shift of ~ one µm2 / hr, comparable to that of a locus in an intact chromatin fiber.

-In contrast, similar experiments in yeast S. cerevisiae indicated higher chromosomal mobility from persistent double strand breaks compared to intact chromosomal loci.
+In contrast, similar experiments in yeast S. cerevisiae indicated higher chromosomal mobility from persistent double-strand breaks than intact chromosomal loci.